The state of a subscription is reported in the

 Subscriptions normally transition automatically between the states in response to events such as signups, trials, payments and expirations.

 Occasionally, manual intervention is necessary to move a subscription into the desired state.
+Please see the examples below to understand the process necessary to move subscriptions through the existing state to the desired state.

 Scenario: A subscription completes its trial period and then becomes Past Due because payment was expected at the end of the trial, but the charge was declined or there was no card on file.
 The customer requests more time to try out your product, and you want to clear the balance and extend the trial.